 My Name is Regine Camille Garcia

-I’m 22 years young.
-I’m a non-practicing Registered Nurse, a Web and Graphics Designer, and a Frequent Traveler who is living an unconventional life.
+23 24 years young.
+I’m a non-practicing Registered Nurse, a Web and Graphic Designer, and a Frequent Traveler who is living an unconventional life.

-I’ve designed websites and graphics for more than 200 clients since 2007.
+I’ve designed websites and graphics for a lot of clients since 2007.
 I’ve written a lot of travel articles about the Philippines and been recognized as one of 2012′s Top 10 Most Influential Bloggers.
-I also run my own creative brand under my name, Regine Garcia.

-I have been in the web industry since 2004 and have taught myself web programming in various languages.
+I have been in the web industry since 2004 and have taught myself various web programming languages.
 I’ve also been one of the pioneers in designing customized themes for Multiply.com (a blogging/e-commerce platform which was unfortunately closed last May 26, 2013).